-If an ccx-input-file with loads, boundary-conditions and sets is read with a command like then the loads and boundary-conditions are stored in automatically created sets which start with a leading '+'.
-For example the ccx command 'BOUND-ARY' will trigger the creation of the set '+bou'.
+If an ccx-input-file with loads, boundary-conditions and sets is read with a command like read ccx-file inp then the loads and boundary-conditions are stored in automatically created sets which start with a leading '+'.
+For example the ccx command 'BOUNDread ccx-file inp nom and/or read result-file nom

+ARY' will trigger the creation of the set '+bou'.
 The ccx sets are stored in cgx sets of the same name.
 The load-values are stored in Datasets.